 This is a less-intrusive sinus surgery that is considered safer than traditional surgery.
 It involves the use of an imaging system to guide the surgeon as they navigate the anatomy.

 The surgeon inserts a probe into the patient’s nose that is connected to a computer.
 The anatomy and probe’s scan are sent to the computer as the surgeon traces the problem areas.
 They rely on the computer image to correlate the location of the probe in the anatomy.
 This ensures safe and thorough surgery.

-How Does Stealth Sinus Surgery Differ From Traditional Sinus Surgery?
+How Does It Differ From Traditional Sinus Surgery?

 In traditional sinus surgery, the surgeon relies solely on their anatomy knowledge.
 This makes the surgery potentially risky as compared to the image-guided one.
 The sinus cavity lies close to the brain, eyes, and major arteries.
 Navigating the anatomy blindly has, in some cases, led to severe after-surgery complications.
 Stealth sinus surgery enhances the patient’s safety and enables the surgeon to conduct thorough surgery.

 Who Needs Stealth Sinus Surgery?

 As earlier mentioned, sinus surgery should be done where regular treatments do not provide relief to patients.
-If you or your loved one continue experiencing persistent pain after trying all forms of treatments – medication, immunotherapy, and lifestyle remedies, then you may consider stealth sinus surgery.
+However, if you or your loved one continue experiencing persistent pain after trying all forms of treatments – medication, immunotherapy, and lifestyle remedies, then you may consider stealth sinus surgery.

 The surgery is also ideal for patients who have gone through traditional sinus procedures before.
 The image-aided operation helps the surgeon avoid previous scars, which may be highly sensitive.
-Also, the surgeon can see problem areas that may have been missed by the first surgery.
+Also, the surgeon can see problem areas that the first surgery may have missed.